 Page Builder Plugin

-A WordPress Page Builder Plugin is a software application that allows you to create custom pages and posts with drag and drop ease.
+A WordPress Page Builder Plugin allows you to create custom pages and posts with drag-and-drop ease.

 Recommended Plugin: Thrive Architect (paid).

-A WordPress Security Plugin is a software application that helps protect your website from hackers and malware.
+A WordPress Security Plugin helps protect your website from hackers and malware.

 Recommended Plugin: Wordfence (free).